lablup/backend.ai/docs/admin-api/sessions.rst

      terminated_at: DateTime

      # resources
-     agent: String   # only available for super-admins
+     agent: String           # super-admin only
      container_id: String
      resource_opts: JSON
      # mounts are same in all containers of the same session.